Input-output equivalence and identifiability: some simple generalizations of the differential algebra approach: Alternative approaches to generating input-output equations

 where $x_1$ represents the mass of a substance in the blood (e.g. a hormone or drug), and $x_2$ represents the mass of the substance in the tissue.
 The drug exchanges between blood and tissues, and is degraded/lost in both compartments, at the rates given by the $k_{ij}$'s above.
 The function $u(t)$ represents a known input of the drug into the blood.
 The model output $y = x_1/V$ is the blood concentration of the drug, where $V$ is the blood volume.
 The $k_{ij}$'s and $V$ are unknown parameters to be estimated.

 To examine the identifiabilty of \eqref{eq:2comp}, we start by generating a set of input-output equations.
-By Theorem \ref{IDthm}, we need not use characteristic sets, so we will instead use \emph{ad hoc} substitution to generate the input-output equations.
+Here we will instead use \emph{ad hoc} substitution to generate the input-output equations.
 We start by replacing $x_1$ with $x_1 = y V$, to give:

 Next, we solve the first equation for $x_2$, to yield $x_2 = \frac{-u(t)+k_{01} V y+ k_{21} V y+V \dot{y}}{k_{12}}$, which we plug into the second equation (differentiating to give $\dot{x}_2$) to yield: